 Eventually, we bought a house.
 At that point there was a U-Haul and Billy and his brothers carried our furniture and boxes into the house.
 That one was exciting because I could not wait to get into our new home.
 Plus, there was so much more room!
 There were extra bedrooms, bathrooms and a finished basement.
 We now had a backyard and a shed!

 This past move was an odd one because I was downsizing.
-We sold our home and separately moved into apartments.
+We sold our home (a friend recommended that we use someone like We Buy Houses to help us sell our quicker) and separately moved into apartments.
 (Sidenote – I hate writing that because it sounds sad and makes it feel like a depressing situation but I assure you it was not.
 It was an opportunity to reboot, de-clutter and start fresh.
 Billy and I get along better than ever before and we spend tons of time together.
 Our daughter is happy and we are in a great place.)

 This time around I went from a 3 bedroom home to a 2 bedroom apartment and it was the most difficult move to date because I had lots of stuff and no place to put most of it.
 When I had my house with a big kitchen I bought ALL of the gadgets (blender, slow cooker, Kitchenaid Artisan Mixer, etc).
 I had tons of room to store them in my pantry and finished basement.
 Now, I have a kitchen with some cabinets and I feel like I should probably put food in there.

 Even though this was a tough move, I did learn a few lessons along the way and I would love to share them with you because let’s face it: moving is hard.
 You are leaving your home and going somewhere unfamiliar and that is scary.
 Hopefully, these five tips can help you get settled in faster and cause you to feel less stressed during your next move.